Generalizations of planar contact manifolds to higher dimensions: Projective contact manifolds

-Now one can take the trivial Lefschetz fibration $F\times D^2$ and attach symplectic $3$--handles along the spheres $S_i$ in different fibers of $F\times S^1$ to get a symplectic Lefschetz fibration $W'$ over $D^2$ so that the monodromy $\Psi$ for $\partial W'$ is a composition of Dehn twists about the $S_i$ (see Construction~\ref{theconstruction}).
+Now one can take the trivial Lefschetz fibration $F\times D^2$ and attach symplectic $3$--handles along the spheres $S_i$ in different fibers of $F\times S^1$ to get a symplectic Lefschetz fibration $E \to D^2$ whose monodromy is $\Psi$ (see Construction~\ref{theconstruction}).
+It follows that $ \del E$ is an $F$--bundle over $S^1$ with monodromy $\Psi$.